 FxFactory plug-ins in

-FxFactory supports After Effects CS6, After Effects CC and the new After Effects CC 2014.
-Earlier versions of our software are available to users running After Effects CS5 and After Effects CS5.5.
+FxFactory supports After Effects CC 2015, After Effects CC 2014 and After Effects CC.
+Earlier versions of our software are available to users running After Effects CS6, After Effects CS5 and After Effects CS5.5.

 All of our visual effects plug-ins are available in After Effects under the Effect menu:

 After Effects does not differentiate between filters, generators and transitions in the Effect menu.
 You will find categories for all our products.
 The example below shows filters in the FxFactory Pro Stylize category:

 Notice that FxFactory Pro Generators and FxFactory Pro Transitions categories appear under the same menu.